 Undergraduate Programs

-The Nicholas School cooperates with the Trinity College of Arts & Sciences in awarding six undergraduate degrees, three minors, and two certificates.
+The Nicholas School cooperates with the Trinity College of Arts & Sciences in awarding six undergraduate degrees, three minors, and one certificate.
 Courses for the majors are taught by more than sixty Duke professors in twenty cooperating departments and schools.
 The Department of Biology offers a BS with a concentration in marine biology that is fulfilled by a semester in residence at the Duke University Marine Laboratory—a major facility of the Nicholas School.

 Courses for the majors and minors are taught by Nicholas School faculty and professors in cooperating departments and schools within Duke University.
 Information about these majors and minors is available through the undergraduate office in A101 LSRC (undergradadmin@nicholas.duke.edu) or through the program website at nicholas.duke.edu/academics/undergraduate-programs.